To retrieve your new key, visit the following website to check for your replacement key. There is no charge for this.

 The ham radio hobby is an especially social one.
 When operators aren’t chatting with one another from their home, shack, or car, they’re gathering at clubs, venturing expeditions, and educating one another at conferences and conventions.
 The conversations are constructive, the competitions friendly, and the community truly universal.

 The Federal Communications Commission (FCC) governs the amateur radio service through “Part 97” and is the sole issuer of amateur radio licenses within the US.
 There are three classes of license, each of which requires an exam, and these licenses require renewal every ten years.
 The exams are proctored in person by volunteers examiners and; upon completion, entitle the new operator a call sign assigned by the FCC within the range assigned by the International Telecommunication Union (ITU).
-Like license plates, these call signs can be replaced with vanity signs, for a small fee.
+Like license plates, these call signs can be replaced with vanity signs.

 The license classes are as follows:

 Technician: Technician licensees are entry-level operators.
 They pass a 35-question examination that covers radio theory, regulations, and operating practices.
 Their license earns them access to the data portion of the 10 meter band and all Ham Radio frequencies above 30 megahertz – covering most of North America additional to some limited international contact.

 General: General Class licensees acquire some operating privileges (frequencies) on all amateur radio bands and in all modes.
 The exam is 35 questions and – if you’re feeling especially ambitious - can be taken the same day as the Technician license.